anilcanbulut/XUnfollower/README.md

 # XUnfollower

-This repository is reponsible for unfollowing the accounts in your X account that did not follow you back.
-This repository provides a simple yet effective solution to the X unfollowing problem.
-If you see a problem, just create an issue.
+This repository automates the process of unfollowing accounts on your X account that do not follow you back.
+It offers a straightforward solution for managing your follow list.
+If you encounter any issues, please open an issue in the repository.

-Note: All the things are tested on Desktop environment in Chrome Browser.
-So it is highly recommended to follow this environment setup even though it might work in other browsers as well.
+Note: All features have been tested in a desktop environment using the Chrome browser.
+It is recommended to use the same setup, although it may also work in other browsers.

 ## Usage

-The way how the XUnfollower works is very simple.
-Here are the steps you need to follow:
+Using XUnfollower is straightforward.
+Follow these steps:

-1. First, you should sign in to your X account and go into the "Following" page where the accounts you follow are listed.
+1. Sign in to your X account and navigate to the **Following** page.
-2. Right click on your browser and click to "Inspect" to open the DevTools.
+2. Right-click anywhere on the page and select **Inspect** to open the Developer Tools.
-3. Click on "Console" tab.
+3. Click the **Console** tab.
-4. In the console tab, paste the code below to the new code line starts with ">" sign and enter.
-After you click enter the code will start and you will see it will sequentially start to unfollow the acounts that do not follow you.
+4. Paste the script below into the command line that starts with the `>` symbol, then press **Enter**.

+The script will begin running and will automatically unfollow accounts that do not follow you back, one by one.

 ```javascript
 	(async function autoUnfollowLoop() {